Naimul-islam-bd/sylhet_flash_flood_aa/README.md

 make stage-a
 ```

-Windows users without make can run the underlying Python commands
-directly (all shown in the Makefile).
+Windows users without `make` can run the underlying Python commands directly (all shown in the Makefile).

----

 ## Data sources